caoxiemeihao/vite-electron-plugin/README.md

   ├── tsconfig.json
 + └── vite.config.ts
 ```
+## Conventions

-- 🚨 Any file ending with `reload.ext` *(e.g. `foo.reload.js`, `preload.ts`)* after an update,
+- Any file ending with `reload.ext` *(e.g. `foo.reload.js`, `preload.ts`)* after an update,
   will trigger a reload of the Electron-Renderer process, instead of an entire Electron App restart.
   **Which is useful when updating Preload-Scripts.**
-- 🚨 By default, the files in `electron` folder will be built into the `dist-electron`
-- 🚨 Currently, `"type": "module"` is not supported in Electron

 ## Usage